Mafia III: Gameplay

 Protagonist Lincoln Clay engaged in a firefight.
 The player has access to a wider variety of weapons than in previous games.

-Mafia III is an action-adventure game set in an open world environment and played from a third-person perspective, in which the player assume control of Lincoln Clay, a Vietnam War veteran on a quest to seek revenge for his adopted family, who are murdered by the local mob.
+Mafia III is an action-adventure game set in an open world environment and played from a third-person perspective, in which the player assumes control of Lincoln Clay, a Vietnam War veteran on a quest to seek revenge for his adopted family, who are murdered by the local mob.
 The game is set in 1968 New Bordeaux, a re-imagined version of New Orleans, with the game world being larger than the Mafia and Mafia II maps combined.
 Mafia IIIs map is made up of ten districts: Bayou Fantom, Delray Hollow, Barclay Mills, Frisco Fields, Pointe Verdun, Tickfaw Harbor, Southdowns, River Row, Downtown, and the French Ward.
 The player can complete objectives using a variety of approaches.
 For example, they can use the weapons provided in the game, like shotguns and revolvers, to eliminate enemies, or call for allies, who arrive in a van and assist them.

 Alternatively, they can make use of stealth tactics throughout the entire mission without being noticed by enemies.
 The core gameplay revolves around gunplay.
 In addition, the player can also perform executing moves and engage in melee-combat.
 The game features a cover system, allowing them to take cover behind objects to avoid enemy gunfire or detection.
 The player can interrogate non-playable characters after defeating them in order to gain more information on their objectives, like scaring them while driving a car.
 The player can attack and overrun locations owned by the Italian mob, and assign one of their lieutenants to operate around the local area.
 The game allows them to drive cars from the era with realistic driving mechanics and sounds.